suryasaha/ProxMiner/README.md

 <p><h4>PIPELINE</h4>
 <ol>
 <li>miner.gff/out2noise.v1.pl : Create 5 noise OUT files using the real OUT file of RM</li>
 <li>miner.gff/out2f_itemsets.vX.pl : Reads in the OUT file of RM wt RS library and prints out the frequent itemsets and the copy/cluster information for each relationship.
-Do this for the real OUT fle and the 5 noise OUT files
+Do this for the real OUT file and the 5 noise OUT files
 <ul>
 <li>miner.merge_ALL_f_itemsets.v3.pl : Merge all the f_itemset files to create merged f_itemsets file and a stats file</li>
 <li>miner.merge_ALL_f_itemsets.stage1.v1.multi.pl : Merge the original f_itemset and any number of noise f_itemset files to create merged f_itemsets file and a stats file</li>